MAKING IT EASIER TO VOTE

 • Allowing for preprocessing of AV ballots (SB 283).
 With the increased amount of AV, allowing for preprocessing of AV ballots reduces the amount of time needed to count AV ballots on Election Day while still maintaining ballot integrity.
 Senate Bill 283 makes permanent the change that was made for the last election that helped clerks manage the increase in absentee ballots and allows for preprocessing of AV ballots between 10 a.m. and 8 p.m. the Monday before the election.

 • Requiring photo ID for AV ballot application (SB 285).
-Numerous concerns were raised after the last election about the lack of verification on AV ballot applications, increasing the chances for fraud Senate Bill 285 requires voters to present or attach a photo ID when submitting an AV ballot application.
-If the voter doesn’t present photo ID, they will be given a provisional ballot. .
+Numerous concerns were raised after the last election about the lack of verification on AV ballot applications, increasing the chances for fraud.
+Senate Bill 285 requires voters to provide a copy of a photo ID, their driver’s license number, their state identification number, or the last four digits of their social security number when submitting an AV ballot application in order to verify their identity.
+If the voter doesn’t present photo ID, they will be given a provisional ballot.

 • Prohibiting prepaid postage on AV ballots (SB 287).
 The postal service shouldn’t charge for AV ballots, but it’s not fair to Michigan voters to have postage paid for in some areas and not others.
 Senate Bill 287 prohibits a city or township from providing prepaid postage on AV ballot envelopes.